 Heading back to the camp, we came across a very large group of cars, ten or more, over on a parallel road, and wondered what they were looking at.
 Timba used his binoculars and said there was a leopard in the tree between us and them.
 We could see it from where we were, but the other cars were closer and also on the west side of the tree, so the afternoon sunlight was illuminating the cat better from their side.
 So we drove around, finding a connecting road to take us around the tree.
 As we did, we could see about ten more cars all converging rapidly on the same spot.
 The drivers use radio to inform others of interesting sightings, so they can convey their passengers to the sites, and Timba explained to us that a leopard was a holy grail, because they are so hard to spot.
 When we reached the good side of the tree, Timba exclaimed that there were two leopards in the tree!
 We could only see the legs and part of the lower body of the second one, as its head end was draped down the far side of the branch.
 He said this must be a mother and child, as leopards are solitary animals, and there's no other case when two would sit together like this.

-Besides these highlights of the day, we also saw dozens of birds, including a group of ostriches, and later a lone male, three different types of eagles, a pygmy falcon, secretary birds, guineafowl, and colourful lilac-breasted rollers including one I captured in flight when it displays its spectacular coloured wings.
+Besides these highlights of the day, we also saw dozens of different birds, including a group of ostriches, and later a lone male, three different types of eagles, a pygmy falcon, secretarybirds, yellow-billed storks, Rüppell's and white-backed vultures, green-winged pytilias, purple grendadiers, African pied wagtails, white-bellied bustards, guineafowl, bare-faced go-away birds, and colourful lilac-breasted rollers including one I captured in flight when it displays its spectacular coloured wings.

-We had a first toilet stop at the Serengeti airstrip, which had an administration building and served as a small airport, flying tourists in and out.
+We had a first toilet stop at Seronera Airstrip, which had an administration building and served as a small airport, flying tourists in and out of Serengeti.
 Lunch was at a designated picnic spot in the park, with an overlook over a large pool full of hippos.
 We had packed lunches from Nimali, consisting of a square of quiche type thing, a chunk of roast chicken for me and a vegetable pastry for M., a sandwich on a burger bun (tuna for me and a vegetable relish for M.), a muffin, and a Granny Smith apple.
 I mentioned to Timba that these apples had first been grown in Sydney, not far from where we live.
 We also discussed what national parks we have in Australia.

 There were no other breaks during the afternoon, and it was continuous driving and animal spotting until we returned to the camp at about 17:30, having spent ten hours driving around the Serengeti.
 We'd seen a lot of different terrain: plains with scrub and many small trees, plains with tall grass and dotted with occasional acacia trees, plains with just grass and no trees, scrubland with red dirt highly reminiscent of outback Australia, rock islands jutting up from the plains, rounded hills, narrow rivers lined with palm trees, marshy land with pools deep enough for hippos, and also areas that had been burnt recently in controlled burns to revitalise the grassland.